cjb5790/aspnetcore-workshop/exercise-7/vinyl-crate-data-connection.md

 }
 ```

-If you have multiple config files per each environment driven by an environment variable, you can pull in the HostingEnvironment to assist in deciding ehich file to use:
+If you have multiple config files per each environment driven by an environment variable, you can pull in the HostingEnvironment to assist in deciding which file to use:

 ```csharp
 public Startup(IHostingEnvironment env)